bruch0/node-template/readME.md

 git init
 ```

-### Move the readME.md from the ./docs folder and dele the folder
+### Move the readME.md from the ./docs folder and delete the folder